temporalio/documentation/README.md

 ### `yarn assemble`

-This command starts the Assembly Workflow.
-You must have a Temporal Cluster to connect to for the Assembly Workflow to run.
+This command starts and runs the Assembly Workflow, provided you have a Temporal Cluster to connect to.

 It accepts the following arguments:

 #### `--cloud`

 When provided, this flag causes the Temporal Client to connect to a Temporal Cloud Namespace.
-This flag requires that the following private information is set in `assembly/secure` :
+This flag requires that the following private information is set in `assembly/secure`:

 - `docs-assembly.pem`: Paste and save the full CA certificate text.
 - `docs-assembly.key`: Paste and save the full secret that was generated with the certificate.